Shakiah Tungai: Background

 Born in Wollongong, Tungai is of Indigenous Australian descent.

-Growing up, she played soccer before switching to rugby league in 2017.
+Growing up, she played soccer in first grade since the age of 14, winning numerous ‘golden boot’ awards as the leagues leading goal scorer.
+Shakiah's team were very successful, winning many State Cup Championships during her soccer career, before switching to rugby league in 2017.
 In 2016, she won the Kyah Simon Player of the Tournament Medal at the National Indigenous Soccer Championships.

 Playing career

 2018

 In June, while playing for the Avondale Greyhounds in the Illawarra Rugby League, Tungai represented NSW Country at the Women's National Championships.
-On 26 July, she signed with the St George Illawarra Dragons NRL Women's Premiership team.
+On 26 July, she signed with the St. George Illawarra Dragons NRL Women's Premiership team.

 In Round 1 of the 2018 NRL Women's season, she made her debut for the Dragons in a 4–30 loss to the Brisbane Broncos.
 She scored one try and kicked three goals during the season, finishing as the Dragons' top point scorer.

 On 6 October, Tungai scored three tries and kicked three goals for the Prime Minister's XIII in a 40–4 win over Papua New Guinea.